(Article last updated: June 27, 2017)

 Disney offers a complimentary airport transfer service called Magical Express to all of its resort guests.
 Not only will Disney pick you up at the airport and drop you off at your resort, they’ll also retrieve your bags and deliver those to your room, as well.

 When it’s time to go home, you can check your bags at the resort and use Magical Express for your return to the airport.

 Value of this benefit: If you are traveling with small children, Magical Express can be a life saver at the end of a long day of travel since you don’t have to worry about waiting for your bags and then schlepping your suitcases (and children) through the airport to whatever ground transportation you’re using.

 It is also handy if you prefer to not drive or want to save money and not rent a car or car service.
 The downside to Magical Express is that, in some instances, it can take some time for your bus to depart the airport and it will take several hours for your bags to arrive in your room.

 Off-site alternative: Renting a car or using a car service or taxi

 MagicBands are colorful plastic bracelets (about the size of some fitness bands) that can be used as your ticket media to enter the parks, for your FastPass+ reservations and for PhotoPass.

-If staying on-site, your MagicBand will also be used as your room key, to charge items back to your room and to redeem Disney Dining Plan credits (if you are using the Disney Dining Plan).
+If staying on-site at Disney World, your MagicBand will also be used as your room key, to charge items back to your room and to redeem Disney Dining Plan credits (if you are using the Disney Dining Plan).
 Every person in your room can customize their bands by choosing the color and what name or word they’d like printed on the inside.

 If you booked a package, you'll also get a luggage tag that coordinates with the color of MagicBand you choose.